Skip to main content

 Consent forms are also used in contexts beyond formal education.
 Youth organisations such as Scouts, Guides, Duke of Edinburgh Award groups, and cadet organisations require parental consent forms before taking young people on camps, hikes, expeditions, or other activities.
 Sports clubs that take children to away fixtures or tournaments require parental consent.
 After-school clubs and holiday activity providers that take children on trips also need written parental consent.

 The consent form is particularly important in the following specific circumstances.
 For trips involving a significant element of physical risk — such as outdoor adventure activities, water sports, cycling, or climbing — a detailed risk disclosure and parental consent is essential.
 For trips requiring the child to travel abroad, the consent form should be supplemented by or combined with a child travel consent letter addressing the requirements of the Child Abduction Act 1984.
-For overnight residential stays, comprehensive medical information is required as the supervising staff will be responsible for the child's welfare for an extended period without immediate access to parents.
-For children with specific medical conditions, allergies, or disabilities, the consent form is the primary mechanism for communicating the child's needs to trip supervisors and ensuring that appropriate support and medication are available.
+For overnight residential stays, thorough medical information is required as the supervising staff will be responsible for the child's welfare for an extended period without immediate access to parents.
+For children with specific medical conditions, allergies, or disabilities, the consent form is the primary mechanism for communicating the child's needs to trip supervisors and confirming that appropriate support and medication are available.

 What to Include in Your Parent Field Trip Consent Form (UK)

-A well-drafted Parent Field Trip Consent Form for England and Wales should include several key elements that together ensure the consent is informed, the organisation has the information it needs to keep the child safe, and all relevant legal requirements are met.
+A well-drafted Parent Field Trip Consent Form for England and Wales should include several key elements that together confirm the consent is informed, the organisation has the information it needs to keep the child safe, and all relevant legal requirements are met.

 The first element is the clear identification of the organising body.
 The form should state the full name of the school, college, or organisation, its address, and a direct contact telephone number.
 The name of the lead supervisor or educational visit coordinator should be given so that parents know who is responsible for the trip.